-UNFPA is planning to mobilize funds to scale up the implementation of the COMBI Strategy in 2019.
+UNFPA is planning to mobilize funds to scale up the implementation of the COMBI Strategy for the following years.
 The COMBI Plan envisages a large-scale national effort to deal with Child Marriage (CM).
 The strategy urges to not take this on as a small-scale pilot effort.
 CM is a national problem and requires dedicated, massive, focused attention.
 It should not be tackled in bits and pieces.